 Talk to Family and Friends

 Your loved ones want to support you.
 They can help with activities like housework, running errands, and getting to appointments.
 Be as specific as possible about the kind of help you need.
+Watch Montessa — a lung cancer survivor — tell her story about using community resources for helping her when she was fatigued.

 Find Peer Support